app-generator/docs-old/samples/django/api-server-sample.md

         }, status.HTTP_200_OK)
 ```

-Now, we can register the viewset.&#x20;
+Now, we can register the viewset.

 There is already a `routers.py` file which contains the routes for `api/users`.